 Scarcity = value (Real-life example)

 I have a friend on Facebook who’s very intelligent.
 He constantly criticizes my posts.
 I would’ve dismissed him as some hater, but I didn’t because his critiques were thoughtful.
 I hardly got any validation from him, and I thought I didn’t care about his validation at all.
+But boy, was I wrong!

-He praised one of my posts for the first time, and let me tell you- that hit hard.
+He praised one of my posts for the first time, and let me tell you, that hit hard.
 Like really hard!
 I was shocked.
 I thought I didn’t care if he liked or didn’t like my stuff.
 But I enjoyed his validation.
 Why?

 It’s because he made his validation so rare.
-In fact, invalidation or criticizing was his default.
+In fact, invalidation or criticism was his default.
 I hated my mind for loving the validation.
 It was embarrassing.
 But the mind wants what it wants and loves what it loves.

 Now, I’m not suggesting you invalidate your partner.
 Some dating gurus preach that.
 It can’t work unless your partner respects you in some way.
 Remember, I considered my Facebook friend intelligent.
 That’s a big reason why his invalidation-invalidation-invalidation-validation sequence worked.
+Had I thought of him as some dumb hater, I don’t think I would have cared about his validation at all.